wcatron/Open-PRT/Objects.md

 #### Goals

 The service center's goal is to maintain PodCars that are assigned to go to them.
-They diagnose the problem and verify them for road safty.
+They diagnose the problem and verify them for road safety.
+Example of vitals that must be maintained: oil, tire pressure, tire wear, battery charge, and cleanliness.

 #### Data